Frequently Asked Questions

 Will transportation be provided?

 Transportation will not be provided.
-Students who need a city bus pass may be provided one.
+LPC Student ID works as a city bus pass.

 For more information please contact: